pnedonosko/tenant-extension/README.md

 eXo Cloud uses JCR organization service, not a default one based on PicketLink IDM.
 This implementation stores all organization records in a tenant JCR repository.
 Thus all your users, groups and membershipts also in a MySQL dump of your tenant.

 There are several extra add-ons installed for all tenants in eXo Cloud.
 They may don't exist in clean Platform you downloaded for on-premise installation.
 Check with current eXo Cloud version for required add-ons before installing this extension.
-Each add-on acts differently in the Platform and additional study or consulting may be required to figure out when to install it, before or after the migration of your tenant data.
+Each add-on acts differently in the Platform and additional study or consulting may be required to figure out when to install it, before or after the data restoration of your tenant.

 As for eXo Cloud 4.1-M2, it uses Cloud Drive and Video Calls add-ons.
-They both can be installed after the migration and upgrade to required Platform version.
+They both can be installed after the restoration and upgrade to required Platform version.

 How to use
 ==========